-Your computer has an integrated webcam or 3D camera that records video and captures photographs.
+The computer has an integrated webcam that records video and captures photographs.
 Some models may allow you to video conference and chat online using streaming video.

-▲ To start the webcam or 3D camera, from the Start screen, type camera, and then select Camera from the list of applications.
+To start the webcam, from the Start screen, type camera, and then select Camera from the list of applications.